VergilOP/Note/University/2nd/Artificial Intelligence 2/AI2 Note.md

 - Keep track of domains for unassigned variables and cross off bad options
 - There are different methods.
 Forward Checking is one of them
-- Forward Checking: cross off values that violate a constraint when added to the existing assignment.
+- **Forward Checking**: cross off values that violate a constraint when added to the existing assignment.
 That is, when assign a variable, cross off anything that is now violated on all its neighbours' domains
   - Example: There are three variables A,B,and C, all with domain{0,1,2}.
 The constraint is B>A>C
   - When A is assigned 0, domains of itsneighbours B and C are reduced, so it is quick to know that this assignment is not legal(as C is empty now)
   ![Forward Checking](./images/Forward%20Checking.png)

 ##### Ordering